-Class attendance is required unless a student is sick or has special permission to be absent from the Academic Dean.
+Class attendance is required unless a student is sick or has obtained from theAcademic Dean special permission to be absent.
 For a 3-credit-hour course, more than 6 hours of absence will result in the student's being dropped from the course and receiving a failing grade.

-Students are expected to be punctual for all classes, chapels, work assignments, and any other scheduled appointments.
+Students are expected to be punctual for all classes, chapels, sports activities, and any other scheduled appointments.
 A tardy is defined as arriving late to class without prior arrangement.
 The school considers three tardies (from 1 to 9 minutes late) as one absence.
 A tardy of 10 minutes or more is considered an absence.